 Providing clear guidance on social distancing and hygiene to people on arrival, for example, signage, visual aids and before arrival, for example, by phone, on the website, by email.
 Consider the particular needs of those with protected characteristics, such as those who are hearing or visually impaired.
-Establishing host responsibilities relating to COVID-19, providing any necessary training for people who act as hosts for visitors.
+Establishing host responsibilities relating to COVID-19 and providing any necessary training for people who act as hosts for visitors.
 Reviewing entry and exit routes for visitors and contractors to minimise contact with other people.
-Coordinating and cooperating with other occupiers for those working in facilities shared with other businesses including with landlords and other tenants.
-Informing visitors that they should be prepared to remove face coverings if asked to do so by police officers and staff for the purposes of identification.
-Ensuring information provided to visitors, such as advice on the location or size of queues, does not compromise their safety.
+Coordinating and working collaboratively with landlords and other tenants in multi-tenant sites, for example, shared working spaces.
+Informing visitors that they should be prepared to remove face coverings if asked to do so by police officers and staff for the

+Ensuring information provided to visitors, such as advice on the location or size of queues, does not compromise their